UBC-CIC/health-platform-iOS-watchOS/README.md

 <img src="https://github.com/UBC-CIC/health-platform-iOS-watchOS/blob/master/README%20Images/Bundle%20Update%202.png"/>
 </p>

+The very first time you build and run the app on your device, the build will fail.
+To fix this, go to the settings app -> General -> VPN & Device Management -> Apple Development: YourAppleID@email.com and trust the developer.

 ### Deploying to your device

 Plug in your iPhone to your Mac and make sure your Apple Watch is connected to the iPhone.